LedgeDash/DeathStarFaaS/README.md

-# DeathStar with FaaS
+# DeathStarFaaS

-Rewriting the DeathStar Benchmark suite in a Function-as-a-Service (FaaS) architecture.
+The DeathStar Benchmark suite in a Function-as-a-Service (FaaS) architecture.

 # How to Deploy